THE INSTITUTIONAL AND IDEOLOGICAL OPERATION OF TRANSNATIONAL ART EVENTSJuly 25-August 4, Yerevan, ArmeniaProgram

 The curatorial and artistic focus of SWEET 60s lies on "post ideological societies" (in post-Soviet, post socialist, Eastern European, Middle Eastern, West and Central Asian as well as North African countries and in a second phase in China and Latin America), in making a comparative analysis and contextualizing the historical developments in the arts, culture and societies of the 60s and 70s and researching their subsequent effects on contemporary socio-political and cultural situations.
 The Yerevan presentation for the International Curatorial Summer School brings together key personalities involved in the project.
 The participants will give an insight into their practice in regard to the project „Sweet 60s“.

-- Ruben Arevshatyan artist, art critic and independent curator, Yerevan and Georg Schöllhammer editor, author, curator and editor-in-chief of Springerin magazine, Vienna
+Introduction - Ruben Arevshatyan artist, art critic and independent curator, Yerevan and Georg Schöllhammer editor, author, curator and editor-in-chief of Springerin magazine, Vienna

 Speakers